jshiohaha/redditCommentsAndPresidentialElection/README.md

 The basic point of n-grams is that they capture the language structure from the statistical point of view, like what letter or word is likely to follow the given one.
 The longer the n-gram (the higher the n), the more context you have to work with.
 Optimum length really depends on the application – if your n-grams are too short, you may fail to capture important differences.
 On the other hand, if they are too long, you may fail to capture the “general knowledge” and only stick to particular cases.

 They are basically a set of co-occuring words within a given window and when computing the n-grams you typically move one word forward (although you can move X words forward in more advanced scenarios).
 For example, for the sentence "The cow jumps over the moon".
-If N=2 (known as bigrams), then the ngrams would be:
+If N=2 (known as bigrams), then the bigrams would be:

 * the cow
 * cow jumps